FAIRmat-NFDI/pynxtools-stm/docs/how-to-guides/how-to-interact-with-reader.md

 That's it!
 You can run the `STM` reader from command line.

 ### Installation of STM reader in development mode in python virtual environment
-If you want to make changes to the `STM` reader, you can install in in to development mode
+If you want to make changes to the `STM` reader, you can install in to development mode
 ```bash
 <user>$ vitualenv --python=3.10 .pyenv
 <user>$ source activate .pyenv/bin/activate